kkatsy/kkatsy.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ekaterina, or Katya, Katsy.
 I am currently a Computer Science Master's student at UCSD, specializing in AI/ML.
-I earned my BS in Computer Science from UC Davis, with a triple minor in Math, Stats, and Russian.
+I earned my BS in Computer Science from UC Davis, with a triple minor in Mathematics, Statistics, and Russian.
 My fields of interest include deep learning, natural language processing, and unsupervised learning.

 Please visit my resume to learn about the research, projects, and courses I have completed.